Applications closed for 2023 entry. Applications for 2024 entry will open this autumn.

 Financial support for your studies:

-Courtauld Institute of Art Scholarships: Scholarships are awarded on the basis of academic merit combined with financial need.
-The average postgraduate scholarship awarded in 2019/20 was £6,000.
-Applications are welcomed from Home, EU and Overseas students applying to or currently studying in 2020/21.
+Courtauld Institute of Art Scholarships: Scholarships are awarded on the basis of academic merits.
+The average postgraduate scholarship is £6,000.
+Applications are welcomed from Home, EU and Overseas students.
+Find out more about our scholarships.

 Alumni Loyalty Scheme: This scheme is open to any graduate of The Courtauld Institute of Art admitted to a taught postgraduate programme of study.
 Recipients will receive a 10% loyalty discount off their tuition fee for the duration of the course.

-Further information about loans, grants, and bursaries to support you during your studies at The Courtauld can be found on our Fees & Funding pages.
+Further information about grants, and bursaries to support you during your studies at The Courtauld can be found here.

 Careers and employability